jerseyjackpot/note-taker/README.md

 N/A

 ### Tests
-To run, please install locally and type the following the command:
+To run, please install locally and type the following command:

 node server.js